Choose the health content that’s right for you, and get it delivered right in your inbox.

 Even with a metastatic breast cancer diagnosis — meaning the disease has spread to other parts of your body — there’s reason to have hope.
 A recent study shows women with advanced-stage breast cancer are living longer.

-“We’re getting better and better at fighting back against breast cancer,” says Dr. Nevine Hanna with AdventHealth.
-“Treatments and technologies have advanced, and we take care to create a very tailored care plan that meets your needs and attacks your cancer.”
+“We’re getting better and better at fighting back against breast cancer,” says AdventHealth Cancer Institute oncologist Dr. Sarah George.
+“Treatments and technologies have advanced, and we take care to create a very tailored care plan that meets your needs and attacks your cancer using combinations of chemotherapy, targeted therapy and immunotherapy.”

 In the early 1990s, women diagnosed with metastatic breast cancer before age 50 typically lived for about 22 months.
 By 2012, that had gone up to 39 months.